All images © Yashica

 I saw a comment about the Yashica Y35 on YouTube.

 I’m paraphrasing but it argued the best way for a new camera to stand out today is for it to be a novelty; for it to be somehow out of the ordinary.

 Everyone having a camera on their phone has hit the compact camera market hard.
 DSLR and mirrorless sales are also in decline over the long term.

-With major players like Canon, Nikon, Sony, Fujifilm and Olympus firmly ensconced in this space, what would have been the point in trying to enter as it continues to shrink?
+With major players like Canon, Nikon, Sony, Fujifilm and Olympus firmly ensconced in that space, what would have been the point in trying to enter as it continues to shrink?

 I’ve seen suggestions Yashica could have brought a new film camera to the market.
 An actual film camera.
-I agree they could have.
-They really could have.
+Maybe they could have.
 But I’m not sure they should have.

 It would certainly have gotten them more positive feedback, more respect, more kudos, and more goodwill.
 None of those pay the bills, though.

 For whatever reason – perhaps with an eye on development costs versus potential sales of a new film camera – Yashica went a different route and came up with something of a hybrid.

 It ended up being divisive, but maybe that was the goal.
 The chatter – be it the hype or the criticism – got them a hell of a lot of publicity.